brosaplanella/TEC-reduced-model/README.md

 * Running `scripts/compare_TSPMe_TDFN.py` generates the figures to compare the TSPMe against the TDFN model, reproducing Figures 5-7 in the paper.
 It also produces `errors_models.txt` which records the error between models shown in Table 2 of the paper.
 Note that new data is appended to this file every time the script is run.
 * Running `scripts/compare_TSPMe_data.py` generates the figures to compare the TSPMe against experimental data, reproducing Figure 8-10 in the paper.
 It also produces `errors_experiments.txt` which records the error between TSPMe and experimental data shown in Table 5 of the paper.
 Note that new data is appended to this file every time the script is run.
 * Running `scripts/time_TSPMe_TDFN.py` calculates the solving time for each model, reproducing the results in Table 3 of the paper.
+* The Jupyter notebooks in `notebooks` reproduce the scripts but in a more interactive format.
-* The scripts `process_experimental_data.py` and `set_parameters.py` contain auxiliary methods for the previous scripts.
+* The scripts `process_experimental_data.py` and `set_parameters.py` contain auxiliary methods.

 ## How to cite the code or data?
 If you found the code or the data useful please cite our paper
-> F. Brosa Planella, M. Sheikh, and W. D. Widanage, [Systematic derivation and validation of a reduced thermal-electrochemical model for lithium-ion batteries using asymptotic methods](https://arxiv.org/abs/2011.01611), _arXiv:2011.01611_ (2020).
+> F. Brosa Planella, M. Sheikh, and W. D. Widanage, [Systematic derivation and validation of a reduced thermal-electrochemical model for lithium-ion batteries using asymptotic methods](https://doi.org/10.1016/j.electacta.2021.138524), _Electrochimica Acta_ *388* (2021) 138524.

 If you also find the code useful, apart from citing the paper above, please use the PyBaMM command